leimurillo/Mol_Phyl_2021/Tutorials/2.Alignments/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/2.Alignments/Aliview4.png" alt="Aliview4" width="800"></p>

 We want to write down the codon positions for each *partition* of our dataset.
 To find the correct reading frame and therefore the codon positions you can click on the button in the red rectangle on top left.
 Then you change the reading frame to find the one which has no stop codons in the alignment using the second red rectangle. *Do you know why?*  Also pay attention to the third red rectangle.
 In the picture we have the alignment of the *Wingless* gene.
-It is a protein coding nuclear gene, so the `Standard code` is the right option.
+It is a protein-coding nuclear gene, so the `Standard code` is the right option.
 But what about the *COI* gene?

 To gain some time I will copy here how you should write down the codon positions for the partition file: